Alieze-Ali/web-sprint-challenge-advanced-state-management/README.md

   * [-] Add in a reducer case that adds in a value to the error message.
 ERROR_MESSAGE(lines 36-41)

 ### Complete index.js
-  Connect your application to reducer through redux with the thunk and logger middleware packages attached.
+  Connect your application to reducer through redux with the thunk and logger middleware packages attached. (lines 7-11, 16, 20-25)

+  -??? for some reason redux-logger did not add to my package.json, should it be there???.
+Ok I've been trying to figure this out for over an hour, I'm going to stop and do something else probably until office hours - as much as I want to continue, I can't just sit and waste time.

 ### Complete actions/index.js
   Add in the action creators and action constants needed to add a smurf to state and fetch smurfs from the server. **If at all possible, add in action cases one at a time, instead of all at once.
 Test your state connects and reducer cases as nessisary.**

   * [ ] Add a thunk action called fetchSmurfs that triggers a loading status display in our application, performs an axios call to retreive all smurfs from the api.
 Save the result of to our state and show an error if one is made.

   * [ ] Add a standard action that allows us to add new smurf (including the name, nickname, position, summary).

   * [ ] Add a standard action that allows us to set the value of the error message slice of state.

 ### Complete App.js